ied206/Joveler.DynLoader/USAGE.md

 On x64, every platform enforces using the standardized fastcall convention.
 So, in theory, you do not need to care about it.

 - Windows: Microsoft x64 calling convention
-- POSIX: System V AMD64 ABI.
+- POSIX: System V AMD64 ABI

-I still recommend specifying calling conventions (cdecl, stdcall, winapi) for 32bit compatibility, however.
+I still recommend specifying calling conventions (cdecl, stdcall, winapi) for x86 compatibility, however.

 #### armhf and arm64

-Similar to x64, platforms are known to enforce one standardized calling convention.
+Similar to x64, these platforms are known to enforce one standardized calling convention.

 ### Pointer size (`size_t`)